maxkratt/FishNet-Documentation/guides/server-hosting/edgegap-official-partner/README.md

 * A free trial allows production and testing is at no cost to you.
 * Their platform is built to scale with your game’s popularity.
-* [Pay-per-use pricing](https://edgegap.com/en/ressources/pricing) is regularly 85% less expensive than traditional public cloud services.&#x20;
+* [Pay-per-use pricing](https://edgegap.com/en/ressources/pricing) is regularly 85% less expensive than traditional public cloud services.

 ### Bonus Features